fdiengott/Pebbble/design_docs/sample_state.md

   ui: {
     cardModal: 16, // this is the id num for the card that should have a modal display.
 Null when no modal is displayed.
     loading: false

+    // should there be a modal key that points to a string. the id can be gotten from the url???
   },
   session: {
     currentUserId: 8,